 I touch on these in our Beginner’s Keto Guide.

 Before embarking on a ketogenic low carb change, have the following thing in mind:

 Testing doesn’t have to be done off the bat.
 You don’t have to rush.
 If you’re going for instant keto, you’ll feel the keto flu a bit stronger than if you gradually step into ketosis.
 So just start incorporating the proper foods into your diet and cutting the improper foods one at a time.
 In time you can be testing your blood glucose and ketones to ensure you’re doing everything right.
 Any of the normal temporary side effects such as frequent urination, nausea, fatigue, headaches, muscle cramps, constipation and even high blood pressure all can be remedied.

-In this post, I introduced my understanding of the ketogenic diet.
-I share some opinions and knowledge from experts in the field that I have picked up over time and will continue doing so as time goes on.
-It’s a fascinating subject and it’s great to see a larger amount of interest in it overall, worldwide.
+In this post, I tried to shares top benefits of the ketogenic diet.
+I shared some opinions, and some knowledge from experts in the field and will continue doing so as time goes on.

 If you’re interested in learning how to cook some convenient and delicious Thai style keto recipes and more, then Grab our free mini Thai Keto Cookbook!

 You’ll receive a free printable PDF download of my favorite authentic Thai recipes, recreated for a healthy keto diet.
 Plus, you’ll receive additional information I find from around the web each week, to hopefully help you on your health journey.